litedefi/docs/content/incentives.md

 ### OKS Staking Rewards

-OKS staking rewards are generated through the inflationary monetary policy implemented in March 2018.
+OKS staking rewards are generated through the inflationary monetary policy.
 At the same time as they claim their exchange fees stakers can claim their staking rewards, which are escrowed for a year.
-The OKS staking rewards enabled by the inflationary supply are set to decrease gradually until September 2023, where it will become a 2.5% annual terminal inflation rate.
+The OKS staking rewards enabled by the inflationary supply are set to decrease gradually until December 2024, where it will become a 2.5% annual terminal inflation rate.

 ### Liquidity Rewards